opendatahub-io/opendatahub.io/_posts/2019-06-27-odh-release-0.3-blog.md

 Seldon
 ------
-Seldon is an open source framework that makes it easier to deploy AI/ML models on Kubernetes and Openshift.
+Seldon is an open source framework that makes it easier to deploy AI/ML models on Kubernetes and OpenShift.
 The model can be created and trained using many tools such as Apache Spark, scikit-learn and TensorFlow.
 Seldon also provides metric for Prometheus scraping.
 Metrics can be custom model metrics or Seldon core system metrics.
 To learn more about how to use Seldon as part of Open Data Hub 0.3 please visit [link](https://gitlab.com/opendatahub/opendatahub-operator/blob/master/docs/deploying-seldon.adoc)

 JupyterHub with GPU